Fees and Charges Explained

 The Australian Government pays for the bulk of aged care services in Australia through subsidies paid to aged care providers.
 The amount that consumers pay in fees will vary, and is subject to means testing of income and assets through the Department of Human Services.
 Consumers may be asked to contribute to costs if they are financially able to do so.
 Help is available if people cannot afford to pay for care and accommodation costs.

-There are annual and lifetime caps that apply to the means-tested care fee for aged care.
+There is a lifetime caps that apply to the Non-Clinical Care Contribution fee for aged care.

-The maximum means-tested care fee you may be asked to pay in your lifetime is $78,524.69.
+The maximum Non-Clinical Care Contribution you may be asked to pay in your lifetime is advised by the Department.
 This cap is indexed.
-When you have reached this lifetime cap, you cannot be asked to pay any more means- tested care fees.
+When you have reached this lifetime cap, you cannot be asked to pay any more Non-Clinical Care Contribution.
 You may still be asked by your service provider to pay the basic daily fee and your agreed accommodation costs

-Any income-tested care fee paid in a Home Care Package will also count towards your annual and lifetime caps.
-The Federal Government will pay your means-tested care fee for you after you have reached these caps.
-The Federal Government will notify you and your service provider once you have reached the annual or lifetime cap.
+Any income-tested care fee paid in a Home Care Package will also count towards your lifetime caps.
+The Federal Government will pay your Non-Clinical Care Contribution for you after you have reached this cap.
+The Federal Government will notify you and your service provider once you have reached the lifetime cap.

 My Aged Care Website